fpjohnston/TECO-64/doc/branching.md

 branch out of a command loop to a location which follows the command loop and then branch to the desired tag.

-The string argument in the O command has the same format as the string arguments in the search and E commands.
-String build characters such as ^EQq can be embedded within the string.
-Also, the O command may be @-sign modified.
+The text argument in the O command has the same format as the text arguments in the search and E commands.
+String building characters such as ^EQq can be embedded within the string.
+Also, the O command may be
+@-sign modified.
 In that case, the syntax of the command would be @O/*tag*/.

 Branching into a conditional poses no problems, but branching into a command loop will causes unpredictable results.

-Although tags may contain any sequence of ASCII characters, good programming practice dictates that tags should not contain unusual characters (such as space, comma, ESCape, etc.) and that they should be mnemonic for the piece of code to which they refer.
+Tags may contain any character sequence that does not include control characters.
+This is also true for O command text arguments, except that commas are not allowed, since those are required for computed GOTOs.
+However, to allow for improved legibility, leading and trailing spaces are allowed for tags in computed GOTO lists.
+A consequence of this is that it is not possible to branch to a tag that has any spaces in it.
+This is one way that tags can be distinguish from comments.

 There are many other branching commands.
 Most of these are considerably faster than the O command and should be used wherever convenient.
 They are